lukasz-si/opening-hours/README.md

  * `/dist/opening-hours.js` or `/dist/opening-hours.min.js`
  * `/dist/opening-hours.css`

-If you are using `bower` run this command:
+If you are using `bower`, run this command:

 ```
 $ bower install opening-hours